For many, lifestyle constraints such as a hectic work schedule or never ending family commitments may be a barrier to getting physically active.

 One of the reasons that many who start an exercise programme don’t stick to it is that they don’t actually like it much.
 Find something that you really enjoy so you will keep doing it.
 Also, find something which you can fit into your schedule easily.

-Idea 1: Run Around Fitness Parks in Singapore
+Idea 1: Run Around the Parks Near You

 In Singapore, kickstarting your active lifestyle is achievable.
 There is no shortage of facilities available, all within a stone’s throw away, anywhere in the country.
 Parks with fitness corners and jogging tracks are ample around the neighbourhood.